 - Multi-unit discount (if you own more than one boat)

 - Lay-up discount (if you store the boat during the winter)

 - Claims-free discount

 Each insurance company has individual discounts available, so be sure to ask about any discounts you may qualify for that you're not aware of.

 When purchasing boat insurance, it's important to make sure you have enough coverage for whatever a day on the water can throw your way.
-A Trusted Choice® agent is always available to help you discuss coverage options, suggest policies, find discounts, and even help you file a claim.
+An agent is always available to help you discuss coverage options, suggest policies, find discounts, and even help you file a claim.